bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:53 AM CT, April 15</p>
+<p class="updated_time"> Latest data: 06:54 AM CT, April 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 74°, which is 9° *colder* than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Today's high is 80°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 3° *colder* than today.

 Currently:

-- 69°
+- 68°
-- Mostly Cloudy
+- Drizzle
-- 84% humidity
+- 83% humidity
-- 13 mph wind
+- 10 mph wind
-- 71% cloud cover
+- 62% cloud cover
-- 37 AQI 🟩
+- 35 AQI 🟩
-- 1.78 inches of rain expected in the next 48 hours
+- 0.43 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>